 Narcissistic Personality Disorder

-People with narcissistic personality disorder often hold an unrealistically high opinion of themselves, believe they are superior to other people, and act in ways that are entitled or arrogant.
-Their delusions of grandeur may seem more “realistic” than other delusions, but still do not accurately reflect their skills, abilities, or achievements.
+People with narcissistic personality disorder often hold an unrealistically high opinion of themselves, believe they are superior to others, and act entitled or arrogant.
+Their grandiose behavior may seem more “realistic” but does not accurately reflect their skills, abilities, or achievements.

-Narcissistic individuals are more vulnerable to criticism or slights than other people with grandiose delusions, and may be more likely to become angry, defensive or hostile when offended.
+Narcissistic individuals are more vulnerable to criticism or slights, making them more likely to become angry, defensive, or hostile when offended.

 Traumatic Brain Injury or Neurological Disorders